Ocelot5836/molang-compiler/README.md

     private final MolangExpression speed;
     private final MolangExpression time;

-    // MolangEnvironment#resolve(MolangExpression) allows the caller to handle errors created by the compiled MoLang public float getSpeed(MolangEnvironment environment) throws MolangRuntimeException {
+    // MolangEnvironment#resolve(MolangExpression) allows the caller to handle errors created while resolving
+    // The most common reason for an error is a variable being used that isn't defined in the environment public float getSpeed(MolangEnvironment environment) throws MolangRuntimeException {
         return environment.resolve(this.speed);
     }